Cyclohexane conformation

-In organic chemistry, cyclohexane conformations are any of several three-dimensional shapes adopted by molecules of cyclohexane.
+Cyclohexane conformations are any of several three-dimensional shapes adopted by cyclohexane.
 Because many compounds feature structurally similar six-membered rings, the structure and dynamics of cyclohexane are important prototypes of a wide range of compounds.

 The internal angles of a regular, flat hexagon are 120°, while the preferred angle between successive bonds in a carbon chain is about 109.5°, the tetrahedral angle (the arc cosine of −1/3).
 Therefore, the cyclohexane ring tends to assume non-planar (warped) conformations, which have all angles closer to 109.5° and therefore a lower strain energy than the flat hexagonal shape.